 Propane represents approximately 2% of the overall Canadian energy market and is used in a wide range of applications, including residential, commercial, industrial, agricultural and automotive uses.
+Propane is an efficient and portable fuel composed of carbon and hydrogen atoms that is a derivative of natural gas processing and oil refining.
 Fluctuations in the cost of propane encourage customers to reduce fuel consumption and to invest in more energy efficient equipment, reducing demand for certain uses.
 There are various federal and provincial carbon tax mandates that will bring visibility to cleaner fuels.
 Propane is positioned well against heating oil, diesel and other distillates.
-These government-lead initiatives, if underpinned by incentives, could facilitate increased activity around residential conversions to propane, auto propane growth and potentially an increased use of propane for power generation.
+These government-led initiatives, if underpinned by incentives, could facilitate increased activity around residential conversions to propane, auto propane growth and potentially an increased use of propane for power generation.